Dianaaleja/AWS_grocery/README.md

 # 🛒 AWS Grocery App Deployment Guide using Terraform

 Welcome!
 This repository contains the infrastructure deployment guide for **GroceryMate**, a cloud-native e-commerce platform for online grocery shopping.
-Built as part of the **Masterschool Data Science Bootcamp** — Cloud Engineering Track.
+Built as part of the **Masterschool Data Analysis - Data Science Bootcamp** — Cloud Engineering Track.

 Our goal: **Fully automated AWS infrastructure deployment** using **Terraform** and **GitHub Actions**.